The Strand Test

 -Heil!
 We follow ze orders!

 When I was in my early forties I had already been working as the acquisitions librarian at the Art Center College in Los Angeles for several years - and of course I took pleasure in regularly buying books from the Strand as the buyer for the College library - it was a long term professional relationship that lasted far longer than my brief tenure in their basement.
 I had avoided the store for years as I don't like to revisit places from the past as I get affected by it - but of course sooner or later I always do.
 On one of my visits to the city, without much planning, I went back to 12th and Broadway.
 I was curious to see how the radical changes in Manhattan - becoming a vast outdoor mall that was a shell, literally and figuratively, of its former self - had affected the store.
 The Strand looked the same from the outside but inside they had vastly improved the lighting and everything looked tidier and more modern.; more importantly there was a booming business being made with bags and mugs – the Strand had become iconic.
 Instead of one cashier who spent most of her time reading (the one place it was allowed) there were two busy cashiers working non-stop.
 The store had adapted to the new New York City that no longer had a place for the old Times Square that fascinated me; or the downtown movie theaters like The Bleeker St. Cinema, or the Theater 80 in St. Mark's Place that showed classic Hollywood films, beautifully introduced by the owners in an anecdotal manner that was historical but without being academic.
-Both had been my second home and where I got an education that was invaluable to me later; and the great small theaters, like The Bertolt Brecht Theater on the Lower East Side where I had finally seen plays - including Brecht but also Ibsen, Chekov and occasionally modern dress versions of Shakespeare; there were also small pop-up venues from Soho to Tompkins Square Park, usually with metal folding chairs, that showed films by Amos Poe, Scott and Beth B, or classics by Warhol, Anger or Mekas; J&R Music; Venus Records; The St. Mark's Bookstore.
+Both had been my second home and where I got an education that was invaluable to me later; and the great small theaters that sprung up everywhere on the Lower East Side, sometimes in lofts, mimicking the jazz loft parties of the same period.
+That is where I had finally seen plays by Brecht (a favorite of the moment), Ibsen, Chekov and occasionally modern dress versions of Shakespeare; there were also small pop-up venues from Soho to Tompkins Square Park, usually with metal folding chairs, that showed films by Amos Poe, Scott and Beth B, or classics by Warhol, Anger or Mekas; J&R Music; Venus Records; The Red Bar - en education onto itself; The St. Mark's Bookstore.
 All gone.

 Of course everyone regrets the loss of "their" city - whatever that was when one was young.
 Many in my generation, that got to New York in the 70's regretted that we were there too late for the sixties, although I never shared that longing, for as much as I loved The Velvet Underground and Warhol's Screen Tests, I never cared for the scene that circulated around him - their strangely inhuman aristocracy that in the late seventies still reigned in a self-consciously druggy haze.
 At the studio on 14th Street near 5th Avenue that I rented, along with about a dozen other people, the owner - Harry Schulberg - was a grizzled veteran of the depression.
 The Museum of Modern Art had put him in a group show of "contemporary realist painting" back in the early 40's just before Abstract Expressionism exploded and changed everything.
 He did oil paintings of the docks around New York, where he had grown up, emphasizing the watery element of the surface and the content, all swimming together.
 In 1979 when I met him he longed for the New York of the 1930's when people shared things, ideas, food and clothing - there were always block parties where you talked to your neighbors and everyone brought whatever little food or drink that they had and made something - everyone told their stories.
 People realized the situation was serious with the depression and the threat of war but there was also a lot of laughter and camaraderie that you don't see anymore.
 In the summer evenings somebody would bring out a record player and people danced for hours - there was a craze for it - that was what he remembered most, the dancing.
 That was when New York City was the place to be - according Harry - and I believe he may have been right.